Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: A short foray into some neighbouring topics

 where $C \in (0,\infty)$ is a constant.
 To explain the notation, consider a collision that a sphere of velocity $v \in \R^d$ may undergo.
 The particle with which it collides has some velocity $v_* \in \R^d$.
 Impact may occur over a hemisphere in a surface of the velocity $v$ sphere.
 Denoting the outgoing velocities of the two spheres by $v'$ and $v_*'$, conservation of momentum and kinetic energy imply that

 The form of the outgoing velocities is determined by the angle of impact.
 The possibilities may be parameterized as follows:

 as $\sigma$ varies over $S^{d-1}$.

-We mention in passing one notable feature of (\ref{e.boltzmann}): the term $\vert v - v_* \vert$, which is the {\em Boltzmann collision kernel}, and which in a more general setting may depend non-trivially on $\sigma$, has no such dependence in the present case of elastic collisions and dimension $d = 3$.
-The reason for this is as follows.
-Imagine a torch shone from far away on a billiard ball floating in space.
-The torch's rays fall on one hemisphere of the billiard ball and are then reflected (elastically, as if the boundary of the ball were perfectly smooth and reflective).
-Consider the illumination provided by the reflected rays alone.
-These rays travel in every direction in $S^2$, and, as a simple exercise verifies, their intensity is independent among all these directions.
+We mention in passing one notable feature of (\ref{e.boltzmanncoll}): the term $\dist v - v_* \dist$, which is the {\em Boltzmann collision kernel}, and which in a more general setting may depend non-trivially on $\sigma$, has no such dependence in the present case of elastic collisions and dimension $d = 3$.

-The collision operator $Q(f,f)$ may be written as a difference of non-negative gain and loss terms, $Q^+(f,f) - Q^-(f,f)$, by splitting~(\ref{e.boltzmanncoll}) across the minus sigm in the big bracket.
+The collision operator $Q(f,f)$ may be written as a difference of non-negative gain and loss terms, $Q^+(f,f) - Q^-(f,f)$, by splitting~(\ref{e.boltzmanncoll}) across the minus sign in the big bracket.
 We obtain a phenomenological description of~(\ref{e.boltzmann}) akin to that offered for the Smoluchowski PDE appearing after the equations in Section~\ref{s.smolcoag}.
 Particles of velocity $v$ near location $x$ are subject to collision, and contribute to the loss term $Q^-(f,f)$; collisions of particles with other velocity pairs may occur which produce new velocity $v$ particles near $x$, as the gain term $Q^+(f,f)$ records.